 Issel has taught and published on a variety of topics related to the social, cultural, and political history of the United States in the twentieth century.
 His 2010 book on the ordeal of Sylvester Andriano, a San Francisco Catholic Action leader falsely accused of Fascism in 1942, was published by Temple University Press.
 His reconsideration of San Francisco history, entitled Church and State in the City: Catholics and Politics in Twentieth Century San Francisco was published by Temple University Press.
 His article about Bishop Mark Hurley and the student strike at San Francisco State College in 1968/1969 is scheduled for publication in the fall 2015 issue of American Catholic Studies.
-He is currently at work on another book on San Francisco politics, Serving God and Country: The Twilight Years of San Francisco's Catholic Liberal Era, 1967 - 1995, as well as a political biography of John Francis Neylan, an influential California Catholic attorney whose career extended from the Progressive Era to the Cold War.
+He is currently writing a book on Catholic Action in American big cities from World War I to the Cold War and a political biography of John Francis Neylan, an influential California Catholic attorney whose career extended from the Progressive Era to the Cold War.

 Issel is married, the father of five adult children, and he has four grandchildren.
 He lives in Berkeley.